myramade/hbcu_alexa/README.md

 1. your Amazon.com account login - the one you use to shop on Amazon.com
 2. an AWS Educate account (if you are a student) or a personal aws.amazon.com account

-## :vertical_traffic_light: Before You Start :vertical_traffic_light:
+## :vertical_traffic_light: Things Your Should Know :vertical_traffic_light:
 Let's begin with an Alexa Skill theory crash course.
-Since we will get to building fairly quickly, there are a few things you should have high-level knowledge of:
+Since we will get to building fairly quickly, there are a few things you should know:

 - Basic Alexa Terminology
 - Parts of an Alexa Skill